 In all communication, be sure to include open enrollment dates.
 Also provide contact information for a representative who can answer questions, as well as a web address for online enrollment, if available.

 Open enrollment doesn’t have to be a drudge.
 If you have the resources, spice it up a bit – while still getting all the details out there.
-Host a benefits fair.
+Host a benefits fair to showcase your perks at work.
 Schedule a conference room for a day and encourage employees to walk in at their leisure to learn more about their benefit options.

 Consider offering lunch or snacks.
 You might also think about providing blood pressure screening (a local hospital may be able to provide this at little to no cost) or a raffle for fitness equipment or dinner at a nice restaurant.
 If you offer tuition assistance, invite a representative from the local community college to set up a booth.